 The Statewide Vision is a document that grew from the discussions at the four future search conferences held in February 2007 in Everett, Kennewick, Olympia, and Spokane.
 It is a summation of the vision of the participants of those conferences.
 The activities/objectives which are found within the vision are to be accomplished at many levels, local, regional, and state.
 Not every significant library service or issue is included in this plan – only those that are deemed most critical to the future of libraries or which have not yet been fully realized.

 Each year the Washington State Library submits an annual report on the use of LSTA funding to the Institute of Museum and Library Services.
-The 2010 report was submitted to the Institute of Museum and Library Services in December 2011 and is the latest report available.
-For more details on programs funded by LSTA monies, please visit our Services for Libraries site.
+Due to changes in reporting, the current Annual Report is not available at this time.

 LSTA Grants Manager